Corbin Carroll Player Props: Diamondbacks vs. Giants

 Corbin Carroll At The Plate

-- Carroll has 79 hits and an OBP of .383 to go with a slugging percentage of .580.
-All three of those stats rank first among Arizona hitters this season.
+- Carroll has 81 hits and an OBP of .384 to go with a slugging percentage of .583.
+All three of those stats are tops among Arizona hitters this season.

-- He ranks 10th in batting average, 12th in on base percentage, and second in slugging among the qualifying hitters in MLB action.
+- Among qualified batters in MLB play, his batting average ranks ninth, his on-base percentage ranks 11th, and he is second in the league in slugging.

-- In 27 games this year (38.0%), Carroll has picked up an RBI, and in 10 of those games (14.1%) he had more than one.
-He has also driven in three or more of his team's runs in one contest.
+- Carroll has had at least one RBI in 38.9% of his games this season (28 of 72), with two or more RBI 10 times (13.9%).
+He has also accounted for three or more of his team's runs in one contest.

-- In 39 of 71 games this year, he has scored, and 16 of those games included multiple runs.
+- In 40 of 72 games this season, he has scored, and 16 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.